10 Sure signs mania is ending

 2. Normalized thought and speech patterns

 Racing thoughts and speech characterize mania.
-The manic person jumps from one topic to another, and keeping up with them is hard.
+The manic person jumps from one topic to another, making it hard to keep up with them.

 When mania subsides, thoughts and speech become slower and regular.
 The person becomes less talkative.